 What Are POST Drawings?

-POST stands for Plan of Study Templates.
+POST stands for "Program of Study Templates".
 POST Drawings is the newest feature of the Web Tool developed to map high school and community college plans of study together.

 What is the Web Tool?

 The Web Tool is a technical tool to provide "layers" of information (through Roadmap and POST drawings) that students need to know in order to plan their education and career.
 This information includes: courses, occupations, wages, competencies or skills, certificates, degrees, credentials, articulation agreements, etc.

 What You Can Do as a User of the Web Tool!

 As a user of the Career Pathways Roadmap Web Tool you will be able to develop, collaborate, track, edit, copy and publish Career Pathways Roadmap and POST drawings to your organization's website.